-Green Hawthorn offers beautiful flowers and fruit and is more disease resistant than other species of hawthorn.
+Green hawthorn offers beautiful flowers and fruit and is more disease resistant than other species of hawthorn.
 The cultivar 'Winter King' is more commonly sold than the species.
-Photos on ths page show 'Winter King'
+Photos on this page show 'Winter King.'

 - Deciduous (seasonally loses leaves)